 As enums don’t have any constructor so it is not possible for Reflection to utilize it.
 Enums have their by-default constructor, we can’t invoke them by ourself.
 JVM handles the creation and invocation of enum constructors internally.
 As enums don’t give their constructor definition to the program, it is not possible for us to access them by Reflection also.
 Hence, reflection can’t break singleton property in case of enums.

+Serialization:- Serialization can also cause breakage of singleton property of singleton classes.
+Serialization is used to convert an object of byte stream and save in a file or send over a network.
+Suppose you serialize an object of a singleton class.
+Then if you de-serialize that object it will create a new instance and hence break the singleton pattern.